Embedding calculus and grope cobordism of knots: The homotopy type

 \end{example}

-\begin{example}[Sketch of the proof of Theorem~\ref{thm:main-thm} for $n=3$] Assume $\ut_2(\TG)=\gtree{g_1}{g_2}$ for a thick grope $\TG$ in a $3$-manifold $M$, using the underling forest map from Proposition~\ref{prop:uf-map}.
+\begin{example}[Sketch of the proof of Theorem~\ref{thm:main-thm} for $n=2$] Assume $\ut_2(\TG)=\gtree{g_1}{g_2}$ for a degree $2$ thickened grope $\TG$ in a $3$-manifold $M$, using the underling forest map from Proposition~\ref{prop:uf-map}.
 The construction in Section~\ref{subsec:grope-points} produces the point

 and so we obtain a class $\forg(\deriv\chi\emap_3\psi(\TG))\in\pi_2\Omega M_{12}$.
 Then Theorem~\ref{thm:main-thm} asserts that this class agrees with \eqref{eq:ex-gen}.
-One can visualise this by comparing Figure~\ref{fig:deg-3-m-i} with Figure~\ref{fig:g-g-grope-deg-2}.
+One can visualise this by comparing Figure~\ref{fig:deg-3-m-i} with Figure~\ref{fig:deg-2-grope-decorated}.